De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: MacDowell-Mansouri gravity

 \section{MacDowell-Mansouri gravity}

-In this section we give a brief description of the system we will work with using the multisymplectic formalism.
-We will first introduce the MacDowell-Mansouri action and the relation it has with the Palatini action for gravity via a symmetry braking of the gauge group $\mathrm{SO}(4,1)$.
-We will then treat the model under the multisymplectic formalism, closely focusing in the symmetry breaking process in the covariant Hamiltonian approach.
+In this section we give a brief description of the system we will work with using the polysymplectic formalism.
+We will first introduce the MacDowell-Mansouri action and the relation it has with the Palatini action of gravity via a symmetry breaking of the gauge group $\mathrm{SO}(4,1)$.
+We will then treat the model using the polysymplectic formalism, closely focusing on the symmetry breaking process within the De Donder-Weyl Hamiltonian approach.